hamzamu/equineistcom-sv/src/content/posts/10-25-rahvan-horses-intro.md

 Rahvans don’t tolerate chaos.
 They thrive on rhythm, repetition, and clarity.
 They’re creatures of discipline, just like their human partners.

-> ✅ *Pro tip:* If your Rahvan suddenly starts tail-swishing, head-tossing, or pulling left/right, check *yourself* first.
+> *Pro tip:* If your Rahvan suddenly starts tail-swishing, head-tossing, or pulling left/right, check *yourself* first.
 The problem isn’t the horse.
 It’s the rider.

 ---

-## 🌍 **Breeds & Bloodlines: From Anatolia to the Balkans**
+## **Breeds & Bloodlines: From Anatolia to the Balkans**

 There’s no single "Rahvan."
 There are *many*, each with its own history, size, and temperament.

 ### 🇹🇷 **Local Rahvan (Yerli Rahvan)**
-- Height: 13.1–13.3 hh
+- Height: 13.1–13.3 height
 - Build: Lean, athletic, compact
 - Temperament: Sharp, alert, cautious
 - Origin: Central Anatolia
 - Best for: Therapy, trail rides, beginner riders

 ### 🇧🇬 **Bulgar Rahvan**
-- Height: Up to 15.2 hh
+- Height: Up to 15.2 height
 - Build: Massive, muscular, powerful
 - Temperament: Calm but intense; needs experienced handling
 - Origin: Bulgaria, influenced by Ottoman equestrian traditions